alexare99/100-days-of-code/log.md

 **Thoughts** I definitely understood things easier.
 I almost didn't do it because it was too late but I am happy I managed to continue my streak!

+### Day 3: June 4th 2025, Wednesday

+**Today's Progress**: Today's progess was slow.
+It took me longer than expected to complete building the Travel Agency html lab exercise

+**Thoughts** Maybe I need some more foundation and i should look into CS50 tomorrow.